gustafsson96/the-swede-restaurant/TESTING.md

 |  | #22 View Reservations: As a registered user I can view my reservation(s) so that I can check the details.   | ------------  |
 |  | #23 Manage Reservation: As a registered user I can manage my reservation after its been saved in my account so that I can keep the restaurant updated if something changes.   | ------------  |
 |  | #24 Cancel Reservation: As a registered user I can cancel my reservation so that the date and time get available for other customers  | ------------  |

-## Automated Testing

-Check if required for pass.
-If included, add screnshots from terminal.

 ## Additional Testing